Myanma Economic Holdings Limited: Myanmar Brewery

 MEHL has a 45% share in Myanmar Brewery Limited (MBL), which manufactures Kirin Beer, Myanmar Beer, ABC Stout and Anchor Beer.
 Myanmar Brewery Limited is a joint venture between MEHL and Japan's Kirin Company, which bought the 55% stake of Fraser and Neave Ltd in 2015.
 Prior to the acquisition, MEHL was involved in a controversial attempt to acquire a majority stake in Myanmar Brewery, which controls over 2/3 of the country's beer market.

 Japanese beverage maker Kirin Company owns half of the Myanmar Brewery and Mandalay Brewery, in a business partnership with MEHL.
 A United Nations report regarding MEHL's ties ownership by the Burmese military surfaced in 2019, which prompted sharp criticism over Kirin's financial relationship with the Burmese military.
 In 2017, Kirin's subsidiary, Myanmar Brewery Limited, made $30,000 in donations toward the Burmese military's clearance operations in Rakhine State.
 In response, Kirin launched an independent probe to reassess the business partnership.

-In February of 2021, Kirin announced it would cut ties with Military controlled Myanmar.
+In February 2021, Kirin announced it would cut ties with Military controlled Myanmar.